When is New Student Orientation and when do classes start?

 When will auditions be held for music ensembles?

 Auditions are held during the first week of classes.
 Sign-ups will be in Paulin Hall at the beginning of the quarter.
 For choral ensembles, sign up outside Room 135.
 For orchestra, sign up outside Room 102.
 For wind ensemble, sign up outside Room 145.
 For more information, contact the Music Department at (707) 965-6201.

 When can I move into the residence hall and what do I need to bring?

 The residence halls will be open for you to move in on Wednesday, September 18, from 1-4 P.M.
-Hopefully, you will have already filled out the Reservation Form and sent in the $150 room reservation fee to Enrollment Services.
+Hopefully, you will have already filled out the Housing Reservation and sent in the $150 room reservation fee to Enrollment Services.